What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 What is OTE?

-OTE, or On-Target Earnings is when commissions or bonus is part of an employees pay package.
+OTE stands for on-target earnings and is when commissions or bonus is part of an employees salary package.
 OTE is typically tied to performance, where hitting 100% of targets will result in the full salary being paid.

 In job advertisements, OTE is often displayed prominently (e.g., £51,000 OTE).
 However, it’s important to note that OTE is not guaranteed.
 The base salary is fixed, while the additional earnings depend on the percentage of targets an employee meets.